Post

 There is a long tradition in programming tutorials to start with the simplest of programs that outputs "Hello, World!" to the screen.
 This program serves as a gentle introduction to the syntax and structure of a programming language.

 The print() function in Python is used to display output to the console.
-For simplicity, anything you put between the parentheses and prints it to the screen.
+Anything you put between the parentheses gets printed to the screen.

 For the start of these tutorials, we're just going to run the code from the browser.
 Later down the line, we will learn how to download and setup Python locally on your machine.